zeddidragon/helldivers-calc/post-draft.md

 `8 * 30` vs `15 * 17` suggests Brood Commander's head has 240 half-durable HP or less.

+That leaves one oddity, which is how a 400 damage impact grenade doesn't immediately pop Brood Commander's head.
+I believe this to be because radial attacks have no interaction with brood commander heads, just like with helldiver heads.
+(Rockets headshotting you kill you because of the rocket's direct damage, the explosion is not multiplied.)
+Notice how some weapons like Plasma Punishere kills Brood Commander faster with body shots than headshots.
+The direct portion (75 half-durable) goes to the head, then the explosion (150) touches the body behind the head instead, and these two have seperate health pools.

 So what's the takeaway from all of this?

 - Weak spot multipliers vs enemies is not a real thing.
 If it is, no difference has been found between weapons in this department.
 - Laser Cannon enjoyers have already figured this out, but this is a great weapon for durable targets.
 300 sustained, durable DPS isn't bad.
 Autocannon and AMR are still ahead of the pack on this in the short-term.
 - Lib Pen should be alright on gunships and spore spewers compared to competition.
 Use it _on medium armor durable kill spots_, as low as the supply of those are.
+- With some weapons, body shots can be preferable.
 - Chargers are still a black hole of research into which you can pour hours of your time and understand less than before you started.
+- Please show durability damage in-game.
 - My soul can finally rest, but probably won't.